Bowl of cucamelons with vines.

-Cucamelon is a unique kind of fruit that is very interesting.
+Cucamelon is a unique and very interesting fruit.
 It looks like a miniature watermelon but tastes like a sour cucumber.

-Cucamelons, although rare, offer great nutritional and health benefits to a person.
-It is said that they are great during the summer season.
+Although rare, cucamelons offer great nutritional and health benefits.
+They are said to be especially good during the summer season.

 What are Cucamelons, and how do you grow and eat this rare fruit?
 This article will explain how to grow cucumbers.